 - Honest Axe: Referenced in the naming of the Golden Axe Plan.

-- Joke Plane: The WWII A6M Zero and F6F Hellcat fighters.
+- Joke Character: The WWII A6M Zero and F6F Hellcat fighters.
 Better hope your skill with guns is up to snuff, 'cause no air-to-air missiles for you!
 They make a return in Ace Combat: Assault Horizon Legacy, and they've been promoted to Lethal Joke Plane thanks to the Tactical Maneuver Command system present.

 - Lightning Gun: The Electrolaser.